bevyengine/bevy-website/content/learn/quick-start/plugin-development.md

 ## Small Crate Size

-To avoid long build times in your plugin and in projects using it, you should aim for a small crate size:

-- Only include the Bevy features you absolutely need.
+To avoid long build times in your plugin (and in projects using it), you should aim for a small crate size: Only include the Bevy features you absolutely need.

-  Features are additive — Bevy features enabled in your plugin cannot be disabled by someone using your plugin.
+Features are additive: Bevy features enabled in your plugin cannot be disabled by someone using your plugin.
 You should add `default-features = false` to the Bevy dependency in your `Cargo.toml` and manually specify the features you need.

-  You can find a list of Bevy's features [here](https://github.com/bevyengine/bevy/blob/latest/docs/cargo_features.md).
+You can find a [list of Bevy's features here](https://github.com/bevyengine/bevy/blob/latest/docs/cargo_features.md).

 - Avoid large new dependencies.
 - Make sure your dependencies are not duplicated, using [`cargo tree`](https://doc.rust-lang.org/cargo/commands/cargo-tree.html) or [`cargo-deny`](https://github.com/EmbarkStudios/cargo-deny).